 Most of us are affected in one way or another by inflation, the rising cost of living, and increasing interest rates.

 And for many, rising interest is most noticeable when making monthly mortgage repayments.
+That’s why using a mortgage loan calculator to help avoid surprises can be so important.

 If you’re concerned about the current impact of inflation and interest rates on your mortgage, consider these ways to handle rising mortgage rates.